Why do I Need a Garden Designer? A comprehensive guide

 A garden designer can also help you think about which bits you might be able to do yourself and which bits it would be wise to employ professionals to do.
 For example, you may feel confident about designing a planting scheme yourself but require a layout plan and construction drawings to enable the contractors to do the hard landscaping.

-A garden designer can save you money (and keep you safe) through anything from knowing what plant is most likely to thrive where (and not die), to knowing what materials can be reused, to knowing when to seek advice from a structural engineer to ensure a retaining wall prevents soil from slipping onto your house.
+Whilst a garden designer will obviously charge a fee, they can save you money (and keep you safe) through anything from knowing what plant is most likely to thrive where (and not die), to knowing what materials can be reused, to knowing when to seek advice from a structural engineer to ensure a retaining wall prevents soil from slipping onto your house.
 They can also provide a design that is low cost to build, e.g. by allowing access to get the necessary materials and machinery on site (e.g. avoiding the use of cranes).

 A garden designer will also be able to help you save money by finding a reputable landscape contractor to build your garden.
 A garden designer’s drawings (essentially a clear set of instructions) will save a landscaper time (and you money) when constructing your garden, and enable them to provide a quick and accurate quote.